H0R5E/data-only-greater/_posts/2015-05-30-bella-italia.md

 Fortunately for me, my close friend and colleague Vincenzo seemed less enthusiastic to go than me.
-I am assuming that he was doing this for my benefit as he is one of the worlds good people.
+I am assuming that he was doing this for my benefit as he is one of the world's good people.
 It also made sense from a technical perspective as we needed to present a piece software that he can't use, as yet.
-That piece of software is [DTOcean](http://www.dtocean.eu/) my current charge and for the next 15 months.
+That piece of software is [DTOcean](http://www.dtocean.eu/) - my current charge and will be for the next 15 months.
 I have a lot to thank DTOcean for as, along with the [EU Marie Sk&#0322;odowska-Curie Actions](http://ec.europa.eu/research/mariecurieactions/) programme, as it has brought me to Bilbao and an exciting (and challenging) new life.